 - It is important to consider your safety when in a foreign country.
 Take advice and be sensible while you are away.
 Use your common sense and don’t take risks if it involves putting yourself in danger

 - Do as much research as you can before you go.
 Get a good guidebook to the country, research its laws and customs and speak to others who have stayed in that country

 - Road accidents are one of the greatest health hazards to travellers.
 The Association for Safe International Road Travel (ASIRT) produces comprehensive Road Travel Reports on over 130 countries:Asirt.
 It might be worth checking the site if you plan on hiring a car or driving during your trip.

 - Be careful with what you eat and drink, particularly in hot countries.
 If you are in a country where the tap water is unsuitable for drinking, you should always buy bottled water

 - See the Health and Safety section in Living Abroad [link to 3d1 Health and Safety] for more information

-If you are going on holiday or travelling it is vital you get travel insurance so that if anything happens to you while you are away you will not have to pay for medical treatment.
+When on holiday or travelling it is vital you’re covered by travel insurance so that if anything happens to you while you are away, you will not have to pay for medical treatment.
 If you don’t have insurance and have an accident, then depending upon which country you are in, your hospital treatment could cost you anything from a few hundred pounds to tens of thousands

 - Make sure you apply for a European Health Insurance Card (EHIC) to ensure you are covered for any accident or illness if travelling within the European Union.
 You can either apply at your local post office or online